What are the A1C diabetes benefits? A1C test help better assesses diabetes; its management and prevent diabetes complications.

 - Diabetes: 6.5% & over.

-How effective is A1C test for diabetes diagnosis?
+How effective is the A1C test for diabetes diagnosis?

 Diabetes and pre-diabetes screening with A1C test differ from oral glucose tolerance tests (OGTT).
 The proposed A1C diagnostic criteria are insensitive and race-wise disagreeable for screening.
 Because it missed most Americans with undiagnosed diabetes and pre-diabetes.
 Reference: "Screening for Diabetes and Pre-Diabetes with Proposed A1C-Based Diagnostic Criteria."
 Diabetes Care 2010 Oct; 33(10): 2184-2189.